gvwilson/thirdbit/src/fiction/cloudherd/index.md

 My name's Noxy."

 "And his is Signurd," a new voice said.
-The troll with the scar on her arm lowered herself onto the path a few steps away from Noxy.
+The troll with the scar on her leg lowered herself onto the path beside Noxy.
 The big troll growled and leaned forward as if preparing to charge.

 "Enough of that," the old troll snapped